-COVID-19 is the disease caused by the new coronavirus called SARS-CoV-2.
-This virus started out as a virus that infects bats.
-At some point, the virus changed, and it gained the ability to infect humans.
+COVID-19 is the disease caused by a coronavirus called SARS-CoV-2.
+This virus started out as a virus that infects animals.
+At some point, the virus changed, and it gained the ability to infect humans as well.
 Reports of the virus causing a new illness in humans first came out of Wuhan, Hubei Province, China.
 At first, most of the infected people had had contact with live animals at a large market prior to the infection, suggesting that the virus was jumping from animals to people.
-Later on, it became clear that the virus was also moving from person-to-person, as more people without animal contact were getting infected.
-Since international travel is relatively accessible, the illness has now spread outside of China to the rest of the world.
-You can click here to see the latest numbers for COVID-19 in the United States (CDC, 2020).
+Later on, it became clear that the virus was also moving from person to person, as more people without animal contact were getting infected.
+Since international travel is so accessible, the illness spread rapidly outside of China to the rest of the world.
+You can click here to see the latest numbers for COVID-19 in the United States (CDC, n.d.).

-According to the Centers for Disease Control and Prevention (CDC), the virus that causes COVID-19 is transmitted mainly from person-to-person, mostly through virus-infected droplets that are produced when an infected person coughs or sneezes.
+According to the Centers for Disease Control and Prevention (CDC), the virus that causes COVID-19 is transmitted mainly from person to person, mostly through virus-containing respiratory droplets that are produced when an infected person coughs or sneezes.
 These droplets can travel approximately six feet.
 If one of these infected droplets lands in a person’s mouth or nose, they may get infected.
 This is why it is recommended that you stay at least six feet away from someone who is sick and coughing (WHO, 2020).

 Signs and symptoms of COVID-19

 The signs and symptoms of COVID-19 can range from mild to severe and even results in death in some cases.
-More than 80% of people with COVID-19 recover without any complications or needing special treatment.
-According to the World Health Organization (WHO), approximately one in six people with COVID-19 have more severe symptoms.
-This is most likely to occur in older people and those with other medical problems like high blood pressure, heart problems, diabetes, cancer, or a weak immune system (WHO, 2020).
-On March 3, 2020, the Director-General of the WHO, Dr. Tedros Adhanom Ghebreyesus, reported a 3.4% fatality rate from COVID-19.
-However, the case fatality rate is likely to be dependent on a number of factors and may vary.
-One study found that, as of February 11, 2020, the case fatality rate in China was 2.3% while, as of March 17, 2020, the case fatality rate in Italy was 7.2% (Onder, 2020).
-The main symptoms, which can appear anywhere from 1–14 days after infection, include (WHO, 2020):
+More than 80% of people with COVID-19 never need special medical treatment and they recover without any complications.
+According to the World Health Organization (WHO), approximately one in six people with COVID-19 has more severe symptoms.
+This is most likely to occur in older people and those with other medical problems like heart conditions, diabetes, cancer, or a weak immune system (WHO, 2020).
+The main symptoms, which can appear anywhere from 2–14 days after infection, include (CDC, 2021-b):

-Additional symptoms, such as fatigue, are also possible.
+Additional symptoms are also possible.
 If these look familiar, that is because the common cold and flu viruses can cause similar symptoms.
 How can you tell the difference?
-It’s not easy, and you can’t reliably tell the difference based only on symptoms alone.
-Call your healthcare provider if you have a fever along with a cough or trouble breathing and any of the following (CDC, 2020):
+It’s not always easy.
+If your symptoms are mild, you can usually just stay home and rest.
+However, if you develop difficulty breathing, seek medical attention (CDC, 2021-b).

 Prevention and treatment of COVID-19

-The best way to prevent you or your family from getting sick is to use healthy practices that prevent the spread of germs, similar to what you probably already do to avoid catching a cold, the flu, or other respiratory viruses.
+The best way to prevent you or your family from getting sick is to use healthy practices that prevent the spread of germs, similar to what you probably already do to avoid catching a cold, the flu, or other respiratory viruses (CDC, 2021-c):

 - If you are sick, stay home (unless you need urgent medical care).

 - Cover your mouth with a tissue when you sneeze or cough and then throw it away.
-If there are no tissues readily available, sneeze, or cough into your elbow rather than your hands.
+If you don’t have a tissue, sneeze or cough into your elbow rather than your hands.
 Wash your hands with soap and water afterward.

 - Avoid touching your mouth, nose, or eyes.

 Scientists—and everyone else—are still learning about COVID-19 and how to keep as many people as healthy as possible.
-The best thing you can do for yourself is use healthy hygiene practices, like frequent hand-washing, avoiding people who are sick, and staying home if you develop symptoms.
+The best thing you can do for yourself is to get vaccinated and practice healthy hygiene practices, like frequent hand-washing, avoiding people who are sick, and staying home if you develop symptoms or are exposed to someone who has tested positive.
 Keep yourself informed on the status of the virus in your area and review prevention guidelines with your community, friends, and family members.